-In 1974, Dr. Norman Nigro developed what was initially supposed to be a ‘first step’ therapy for invasive anal carcinoma that was designed to help shrink tumours before surgery.
-Instead, and to their surprise, Dr. Nigro and his colleagues observed complete tumour regression in some patients using this therapy protocol.
+In 1974, Dr. Norman Nigro developed what was initially supposed to be a 'first step' therapy for invasive anal carcinoma that was designed to help shrink tumors before surgery.
+Instead, and to their surprise, Dr. Nigro and his colleagues observed complete tumor regression in some patients using this therapy protocol.
 This protocol consisted of treatment with fluorouracil (5-FU)-based chemotherapy administered concurrently with radiation and the addition of either mitomycin or porfiromycin chemotherapy.
 Their observations suggested that it might be possible to cure anal carcinoma without surgery and its associated after effects.

 Prior to the 1970s, individuals diagnosed with invasive anal carcinoma were typically treated with an abdominoperineal resection (removal of the anus, rectum and part of the large intestine), no matter the stage of their cancer.
 Since Dr. Nigro’s discovery, the standard treatment for most anal carcinoma has shifted away from invasive operations.